How To Get Influencers To Promote Your Product

 Reach/followers

-The next step is to look at how many followers each account has relative to other people who share similar values as yours; this will give you an idea as to whether or not this influencer’s content would appeal more than others.
-For example: if one person has 200k+ subscribers while another only has 10k+ subscribers – this means there is likely overcompensation between both profiles’ audiences due simply because one person focuses on specific topics while another focuses more broadly across multiple platforms such as YouTube channels & blogs (which could explain why his/her audience doesn’t seem too diverse).
+For example: if one person has 200k+ subscribers while another only has 10k+ subscribers – this does not mean that the first one suits you better.
+It could mean that there is likely overcompensation between both profiles’ audiences – simply because one person focuses on specific topics while another focuses more broadly across multiple platforms such as YouTube channels & blogs (which could explain why their audience doesn’t seem too diverse).

 Frequency of posts

 The next step is to look at how often an influencer posts.
-Do this by checking their social media profiles, or by simply asking them directly.
-If you’re going through their Instagram account and looking for new content, then it’s easy enough to see that they have a schedule of what they post when:
+You can ask them about it directly or check their accounts – count posts per week.
+Ideally, you want influencers to post at least twice per week, or be active in their Instagram stories.
+If you’re going through their Instagram account and looking for new content, then it’s easy enough to see that they have a schedule of what they post and when.
+The best time to post on social media accounts for influencers is:

 Quality of content

-• Check their content for relevancy: Is this person talking about topics that are relevant to what you do?
+• Check if their content is relevant: Is this person talking about topics that are relevant to what you do?
 If not, maybe it’s time for someone else!

 • Check their consistency: Does each video or photo look like the rest of their work?
 Are all the videos shot using different cameras (like smartphones)?
 Or cameras specifically designed for video production.
 Not just any old point-and-shoot would work here.
 This can help distinguish an influencer from others who may use similar equipment but lack consistency in quality across all pieces produced by them individually over time.